 Horse Racing Betting in the UK

 The Gambling Act 2005 provides the regulatory framework for how horse racing betting may be conducted in the UK.
-In the UK, online bookmakers are permitted to accept fixed-odds wagers on domestic and international horse races or offer pool betting if properly licensed.
+In the UK licensed online bookmakers are permitted to accept fixed-odds wagers on domestic and international horse races or offer pool betting if properly licensed.

 Online Horse Racing Betting

 Section 12 and Section 93 of the Gambling Act deal specifically with horse racing betting licenses.
-Betting sites that hold standard gaming licenses may accept fixed-odds wagers on races, but a separate licence is needed to accept parimutuel (pool) wagers.
+UK betting sites that hold standard gaming licenses may accept fixed-odds wagers on races, but a separate license is needed to accept parimutuel (pool) wagers.